 Pricing aerial work is never straight forward as every requirement is unique.
 At Drone Scotland, we like to help guide you through the process and believe that transparency is critical.
 Therefore, we feel it is only fair to provide a rough guide to our prices.

-All prices include access to CAA approved pilots, full insurance including £1 million public liability, all planning, risk assessments, permissions, equipment and an electronic transfer of either unedited or edited footage*.
+All prices include access to CAA approved pilots, full insurance including £5 million public liability, all planning, risk assessments, permissions, equipment and an electronic transfer of either unedited or edited footage*.
 Quoted prices include 1 hour time on site.
 Additional time on site is charged hourly at £85 per hour.
 All prices are agreed in advance of each and every operation

 - Digital data transfer – free (£20 for each 16gb micro sd card if required)

-- Travel within 20 miles/20 minutes drive – free (50p per mile thereafter.
+- Travel within 20 miles/20 minutes drive – free (50p per mile for longer distances.
 Accommodation is subject to local rates and only when required)

 - Additional crew – variable